Ag-CyPhER/website/README.md

 2. Update Anna's and former grads images boundary to white - Done
 3. Include the rest of the equipment images in the eq page. - Done

--- The description color changed to teal but still black is visible. - Update it.
+-- The description color changed to teal but still black is visible. - Update it. - done

 4. update Publications page
 5. Update News